mapbox/MapboxStatic.swift/README.md

 #### Attribution

-Be sure to [attribute your map](https://www.mapbox.com/developers/api/static/#attribution) properly!
+Be sure to [attribute your map](https://www.mapbox.com/developers/api/static/#attribution) properly in your app.
+You can also [find out more](https://www.mapbox.com/about/maps/) about where Mapbox's map data comes from.

 ### More info